uchida-takumi/CustomizedLinear/README.md

-# MaskedLinear
+# CustomizedLinear

-This is an extended torch.nn.Linear module which mask connection.
+This is an extended torch.nn.Linear module that can customize the connection.

 ![what is mask](./doc/img/what_mask.png)